You are currently viewing How to become a digital nomad to travel full-time

-One of the reasons we started Flytrippers, besides helping Canadians travel more for less (that’s our mission), is to be able to travel more ourselves.
-In my case, I wanted to become a “digital nomad”.
+One of the reasons we launched Flytrippers in 2017, besides obviously helping Canadians travel for less (that’s our mission), is to be able to travel more ourselves.
+In my case, I wanted to become a “digital nomad.”
+This might be for you too, without needing to be an entrepreneur!

 What is a digital nomad?